You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Medication Effects

-Certain stimulant medications, can delay sleep onset if taken too late in the day.
+Certain stimulant medications can delay sleep onset if taken too late in the day.
 The NICE Clinical Knowledge Summary on insomnia notes that medical professionals may review medication timing or suggest nonstimulant alternatives when sleep disruption persists (Midlands and Lancashire CSU – NICE CKS: Insomnia).

 Adjusting dose timing can help align alertness with daytime hours while allowing the body to rest at night.